elevate0123/CSE/06 Sociology/Paper 1/06 Work and Economic Life +.md

 Workers are forced to sell their labour time to capitalists for survival
 #Hegel viewed L in non material terms, in form of idea - Mental labour

+- KM eye for #Labour
+	1. Labour - Elementary Factors
+		- Work itself
+		- Work subject
+		- Work instruments
+	2. L Power - Aggregate of Mental + Physical capabilities of a human

 Harry #Braverman - Fordism & automation led to Deskilling of labour force.
 L lost control over its skills due to specialised production as they learn only a small part of the process thus becoming more dependent on capitalist system
 Michael #Burawoy rejects Marxian idea - Labour Unions have challenged the arbitrary power of management

-Robert #Blauner Technology & Alienation - Different forms of tech provide different attitudes to Worker, so varying degree of alienation
+Robert #Blauner #Technology & #Alienation - Different forms of tech provide different attitudes to Worker, so varying degree of alienation

 #ED #DoL is a process of evolutions in society and leads to interdependency which integrates the modern society.
 In Industrial society, mechanical solidarity is poor, so labour relations & interdependency creates new forms of integration

-- Fordism & Taylorism
+##### Fordism & Taylorism
 High #DoL in factory and workplaces, suitable for mass production.
-Work process is standardised, more defined, less flexible Post Fordism Era - Focus is on customised production, so more flexibility & differentiation of work Critic - Post Fordism - Neo Fordism - It is nor complete transformation but exaggerated that mass production is replaced by flexible production
+Work process is standardised, more defined, less flexible Post #Fordism Era - Focus is on customised production, so more flexibility & differentiation of work
+#Critic - Post Fordism - #Neo Fordism - It is not complete transformation but exaggerated that mass production is replaced by flexible production

-- Feminist perspective - Labour in society in terms of Female participation Ann #Oakley Industrialisation confined women at home, forced to take role of housewife.
+##### Feminist perspective - Labour in society in terms of Female participation
+Ann #Oakley Industrialisation confined women at home, forced to take role of housewife.
 Women participation is increasing but there is Occupational Segregation House work has become invisible, as real work is the one which brings direct wages